jcoole/vsphere-powercli/README.md

 - Create-VMHostVFATAlarm

 Issues on the VFAT Partition were killing our hosts, so to catch it I wrote this to add custom alarms to vCenter.
 Very niche but a nice reference for using the API to create an Alarm object.

+- AutoDeployAndHostProfiles

+A massive set of scripts and functions I used in an enterprise Auto Deploy project.
+For anyone wanting to use PowerCLI to manage or update Host Profiles at scale, this is really helpful as it goes to the API, and Host Profiles have no real management capabilities by default through PowerCLI.